Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part1_time_series_python.md

 # Introduction

 We begin with a simple [definition](https://en.wikipedia.org/wiki/Time_series) of time series:
-> *Time series* is a series of data points indexed (or listed or graphed) in time order.
+> *Time series* are a series of data points indexed (or listed or graphed) in time order.

 Therefore, the data is organized by relatively deterministic timestamps, and may, compared to random sample data, contain additional information that we can extract.